 In terms of the control variables, the findings confirm that economic growth measured through GDP has a positive short-run impact on imports and has no significant impact on exports.
 The coefficient of this variable suggests that a 1 percent increase in economic growth leads to a 0.552 percent increase in imports.
 It was also confirmed that real effective exchange rates and trade openness positively affect foreign trade regardless of the proxy used.
 The coefficients for these variables suggest that a 1 percent increase in each of the variables results in a 1.279 percent and 1.185 percent increase in exports, while it leads to a 0.090 percent and 1.001 percent increase in imports, respectively.
-The positive impact of exchange rates on imports is inconsistent with the theoretical expectations but is in line with Ndou (2021), who found that an increase in exchange rates confirmed that the money supply has no significant impact on exports and a negative impact on imports.
+The positive impact of exchange rates on imports is inconsistent with the theoretical expectations but is in line with Ndou (2021), who found that an increase in exchange rates leads to a deterioration in net trade, which could be a result of an increase in imports.
+The results confirmed that the money supply has no significant impact on exports and a negative impact on imports.
 Human capital was found to positively drive imports and negatively drive exports.

-human capital on exports contradicts theory but is supported by studies such as Ayeni and Akeju (2023), who argued that human capital does not increase trade.
+The negative effect of human capital on exports contradicts theory but is supported by studies such as Ayeni and Akeju (2023), who argued that human capital does not increase trade.